 When it comes to promotion, product or placement of the product, the business has to invest or spend a lot of money.

-But Price is the only P that is about the business revenue and profit.
-Therefore, it is really important to get the right price.
+However, price is the only P that is about the business revenue and profit.
+Therefore, it is really important to get the price right.

 Sometime, getting the right price can be a defining factor in a business success.
-For example, in the used car market once you know the right price that you can sell a certain car for, it becomes very easy to stay profitable.
+For example, in the used car market once you know the right price that you can sell a certain car for, it becomes easy to sell & stay profitable.

 There are several pricing strategies that an entrepreneur can employ and a few of them are below:

 - Extremely Low pricing

 Price skimming is often suitable for a new product that is innovative.
 If you have certain product features that others don’t have you can charge high prices and practically skim profit from the market.

 For example Intel has successfully used this pricing strategy.
 When it would release the fastest and the most powerful processor chip in the market.
 It would leverage its competitive position.
 As a result, it could ask for the highest price in the market and customers were happy to pay.
 Hence, Intel was practically skimming the market.

 Extremely low pricing strategy can be used by a new product or new business that would like to enter a market.
 The low- pricing strategy is devised to gain a quick market share for a new product.
 Often, the prices get normal once a product has consolidated its position.